rotationsymmetry/rotationsymmetry.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
 ---

-If you like my website, you can reach me by rotationsymmetry14@gmail.com
+This is a static page.
+It could be an 'about page' if you'd like.